Tortoise Power and Energy Infra – Consensus Indicates Potential -20.9% Downside

-Tortoise Power and Energy Infra found using ticker (TPZ) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘None’.
-The target price ranges between 7.22 and 7.22 with a mean TP of 7.22.
-Given that the stocks previous close was at 9.13 this indicates there is a potential downside of -20.9%.
-The day 50 moving average is 9.15 while the 200 day moving average is 9.63.
-The market cap for the company is $65m.
+Tortoise Power and Energy Infra with ticker code (TPZ) have now 1 analysts in total covering the stock.
+The consensus rating is ‘None’.
+The range between the high target price and low target price is between 7.22 and 7.22 with a mean TP of 7.22.
+With the stocks previous close at 9.13 this would indicate that there is a downside of -20.9%.
+The 50 day MA is 9.15 and the 200 day MA is 9.63.
+The market capitalisation for the company is $65m.
 Visit the company website at: http://www.tortoiseadvisors.com/TPZ.cfm

 Tortoise Power and Energy Infrastructure Fund is a closed-ended balanced mutual fund launched and managed by Tortoise Capital Advisors, LLC.
 The fund invests in the fixed income and public equity markets of the United States.
 It invests in securities of companies operating in the power and energy infrastructure sectors.
 The fund employs a fundamental analysis with a bottom up stock picking approach with focus on factors like comparison of quantitative, qualitative, and relative value factors to create its portfolio.
 It was formerly known as Tortoise Power and Energy Income Company.
 Tortoise Power and Energy Infrastructure Fund was formed on July 5, 2007 and is domiciled in the United States.